 But AI-based audits reverse the entire sampling system.
 Therefore, it can look at each record in the population by outsourcing the heavy lifting to sophisticated algorithms.

-A full population scan is able to do more than ensure that your audit is more accurate; instead, it can offer you more insight than you will ever be able to see out of your data.
+A full population scan is able to do more than just ensure that your audit is more accurate; instead, it can offer you more insight than you will ever be able to see out of your data.

 4. Real-Time Insights